Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   Click this button to cancel your selection.

 - [PRINT]
   Click this button to create the evaluation report in a printable format.
+An evaluation report preview is displayed in a new window.

 #### Deb./cred.

-*Accounting > Post > Context menu EVALUATIONS > Menu entry Account sheet > Sub-menu entry Deb./cred.*
+*Accounting > Post > Context menu EVALUATIONS > Menu entry Other > Sub-menu entry Deb./cred.*

   ![Debtors/Creditors](../../Assets/Screenshots/RetailSuiteAccounting/Book/DebtorsCreditors.png "[Debtors/Creditors]")